bbgit/bbgit.github.io/README.md

-### Conditions as of February 26, 2025 at 9:52:10 PM CST
+### Conditions as of February 26, 2025 at 9:57:30 PM CST

 Temperature: 52.90 &deg;F

 Feels like: 52.90 &deg;F

-Humidity: 74%
+Humidity: 75%

-Wind Direction: SSW
+Wind Direction: NE

 Windspeed: 0.0 mph